shuhei/shuhei.github.com/source/_posts/2019-12-30-winter-terminal-cleaning.markdown

 categories: [Vim]
 ---

 In December, I spent some time cleaning up my terminal setup.
-Dust had accumulated in a year, and my terminal was getting slower.
+Dust had piled up in a year, and my terminal was getting slower.
 It was time to dust off.

 Here are highlights of [the changes](https://github.com/shuhei/dotfiles/compare/d5fa68a7514b040d0d19466ee85ebfbeb30b1d37...a8344b9d204af70f36ac8505df62425e87c5273d).